ARMmbed/mbed-client/README.md

 ### Observe

-The LWM2M Server initiates an observation request for changes of Dynamic Resource, Resources within an Object Instance or for all the Object Instances of an Object within the client.
+The mbed Device Server initiates an observation request for changes of Dynamic Resource, Resources within an Object Instance or for all the Object Instances of an Object within the client.

 Related parameters for the **Observe** operation are described in [Write Attributes](#write-attributes) section.
 When the **Observe** operation contains only Object ID, the **Notify** operation MUST be done per Object Instance.